OnePath Life Insurance Review Designed For You

 - Qantas Points: You can earn up to 1 Qantas Point for every dollar that makes up your premiums for any policy from the OneCare product suite.
 To earn points, you must be a Qantas Frequent Flyer member and register your membership with OnePath on their website.

-- Grief Care Program: You have free access to grief counselling if there is a death or terminal illness claim made to OnePath.
+- Grief Care Program: You have free access to grief counselling if there is a death or terminal illness claim made.
 To access this benefit, you must visit a counselling provider that is approved by OnePath and these costs will be reimbursed.

 - Premium discounts: You can get size discount which will reduce your premium based on the size of your cover amount.
 A multiple life discount amount applies when you link your policy with a family member or business partner.
 A multiple cover discount will apply if you take out a combination of OneCare policies.